All Guides

 4 min read

-I live in Melbourne, where I am lucky to have access to Japanese grocery stores, so I usually buy my pantry items there.
-However, I use some ingredients very often, such as soy sauce, miso and rice, so I often run out and pick them up at local supermarkets like Coles, Woolworths and IGA or nearby fruit and vegetable shops.
+I live in Melbourne, so I am lucky to have Japanese grocery stores nearby.
+I often buy my pantry staples there, but for everyday basics like soy sauce, miso and Japanese rice, I also pick them up from Coles, Woolworths, IGA or even local grocery and fruit and vegetable shops when I run out.

 This guide is based on what I can find in Melbourne, but many of these ingredients should also be available in other cities across Australia.